zinkey/babel-plugin-add-module-require/README.md

 ---

-A plugin like https://github.com/59naga/babel-plugin-add-module-exports and support babel@7.
+A plugin like https://github.com/59naga/babel-plugin-add-module-exports and supports babel@7.

 Installation